 - Wait until all mailboxes are moved to Exchange 2013.
 This step is mandatory because whereas Exchange 2013 mailboxes can access legacy public folders, the reverse is not true.

-- Enumerate the legacy public folders and hierarchy and create a CSV file using the Export-PublicFolderStatistics.ps1 script
+- Enumerate the legacy public folders and hierarchy and create a CSV file using the Export-PublicFolderStatistics.ps1 script.

 - Examine the CSV output (a list of public folders and their sizes) to decide whether any adjustments need to be made.
+Pay attention to the limitations of modern public folders to make sure that you keep under the supported limits of 100 mailboxes and 10,000 folders after migration is complete.

 - Run the PublicFolderToMailboxMapGenerator.ps1 script to process the CSV file containing details about the legacy public folders and to map them to new public folder mailboxes.
 Essentially, the script attempts to break up the folders and divide them in a logical manner across a new set of public folder mailboxes.
 You control how many mailboxes are necessary by setting a maximum for the size of each mailbox.
 For instance, if you have 100GB of legacy public folder data to migrate, you could set the maximum size to 10GB and end up with 10 public folder mailboxes.